outtalent-team/culture/excellence_aspirations.md

     - Whole Foods Market - healthy food chain
     - Sweetgreen - salad store chain

-Lastly, we will add that we know that we can never be perfect but we will always aspire to provide magically wonderful experiences that lead to great results for everyone who interacts with us as much as we can. 🙏
+Lastly, we know that we can never be perfect.
+However, we will always aspire to provide magically wonderful experiences that lead to great results for everyone who interacts with us. 🪄✨✨✨

 ---